 A portion of the Company's revenues and costs are either denominated in or directly linked to other currencies (primarily U.S. dollars and Japanese yen).
 In periods when the Canadian dollar has appreciated both rapidly and materially against these foreign currencies, revenues linked to U.S. dollars or Japanese yen are immediately reduced, while the Company's ability to change prices or realize natural hedges may lag the immediate currency change.
 The effect of such sudden changes in exchange rates can have a significant immediate impact on the Company's earnings.
 Due to the diversity of the Company's operations, normal fluctuations in other currencies do not generally have a material impact on the Company's profitability in the short term due to either natural hedges and offsetting currency exposures (for example, when revenues and costs are both linked to other currencies) or the ability in the near term to change prices of its products to offset adverse currency movements.
-However, as the Company competes in international markets, and faces competition in its domestic markets from U.S. competitors, significant changes in the Canadian to U.S. dollar exchange rate can have, and have had, significant effects on the Company's relative competitiveness in its domestic and international markets, which can have, and have had, significant effects on the Company's financial condition and results of operations.
+However, as the Company competes in international markets, and faces competition in its domestic markets from U.S. competitors, significant changes in the Canadian to U.S. dollar exchange rate can have, and have had, significant effects on the Company's relative competitiveness in its domestic and international markets, as well as on its financial condition and results of operations.

-During 2021, the U.S. dollar, on average weakened relative to the Canadian dollar by 6.5%.
-In general, a weaker U.S. dollar reduces the value of the Company's U.S. dollar denominated sales and the sales prices achieved by the Company's primary pork processing and hog production operations.
-Conversely, it reduces the cost of raw materials and ingredients across the business.
-Over the longer-term, a weaker U.S. dollar decreases the relative competitiveness of the domestic Canadian packaged goods operation, as imports of competing products from the U.S. become more competitive while exporting into the U.S. market becomes less attractive.
+During 2022, the U.S. dollar, on average strengthened relative to the Canadian dollar by 3.8%.
+In general, a stronger U.S. dollar increases the value of the Company's U.S. dollar denominated sales and the sales prices achieved by the Company's primary pork processing and hog production operations.
+Conversely, it increases the cost of raw materials and ingredients across the business.
+Over the longer-term, a stronger U.S. dollar increases the relative competitiveness of the domestic Canadian packaged goods operation, as imports of competing products from the U.S. become less competitive while exporting into the U.S. market becomes more attractive to the Company.

-During 2021, the Japanese yen, on average weakened relative to the Canadian dollar by 9.1%.
+During 2022, the Japanese yen, on average weakened relative to the Canadian dollar by 13.2%.
 In general, a weaker Japanese yen reduces export margins to Japan in the Company's fresh pork business.